LoRA-XS: Low-Rank Adaptation with Extremely Small Number of Parameters: Experimental Setup Details

 \section{Experimental Setup Details}

-In this section, we provide the detailed experimental setup and selected hyperparameters for all our experiments.
+In this section, we provide detailed information on the experimental setup and hyperparameters used in our experiments.

-As mentioned previously in~\Cref{experiments}, for all our main experiments, each LoRA-XS module is initialized using Singular Value Decomposition (SVD) of the corresponding pretrained weights $W$.
-The matrices are initialized using truncated SVD with 10 iterations, implemented via the scikit-learn library\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html}}.
+As mentioned in~\Cref{experiments}, for our main experiments, each LoRA-XS module is initialized using Singular Value Decomposition (SVD) of the corresponding pre-trained weight matrix $W$.
+The initialization process involves using truncated SVD~\citep{halko2011finding}.
+We take LoRA and VeRA scores from their respective papers~\citep{lora,kopiczko2023vera}.

-For all our experiments and the ablation study, models are trained with the AdamW optimizer~\cite{loshchilov2017decoupled}, following the methodology used in LoRA and VERA~\cite{lora,kopiczko2023vera}.
-We utilize the HuggingFace Transformers~\cite{wolf2019huggingface} implementation for Transformer-based models~\cite{vaswani2017attention} and implement our LoRA-XS method on top of the Huggingface PEFT repository\cite{hfpeft}.
-Detailed experimental setups and hyperparameters for the various experiments are discussed in the following sections.
+For all our experiments and the ablation study, models are trained with the AdamW optimizer~\citep{loshchilov2017decoupled}, following methodologies from LoRA and VERA~\citep{lora,kopiczko2023vera}.
+We utilize the HuggingFace Transformers library~\citep{wolf2019huggingface} for Transformer-based models~\citep{vaswani2017attention} and implement our LoRA-XS method on top of the Huggingface PEFT repository~\citep{hfpeft}.
+Detailed setups and hyperparameters for each experiment are outlined in the following subsections.

+Our preliminary findings showed that when the number of trainable parameters is limited, using a lower rank $r$ with more LoRA-XS modules yields better results.
+This guided our strategy of using smaller ranks while distributing more LoRA-XS modules than LoRA and VeRA, which mainly added adaptation modules to the Query and Value matrices in the main experiments.
+By spreading LoRA-XS across additional components and keeping the rank low, we achieve a balanced parameter allocation without significantly increasing the number of trainable parameters.